-High-power FFAG rings are under study to serve as drivers for spallation neutrons, muon production, and accelerator-driven reactor systems.
+High-power FFAG rings are under study to serve as drivers for neutron spallation, muon production, and accelerator-driven reactor systems.
 In this paper, which follows on from earlier work [1], a 20 - 70 MeV model for a high-power FFAG driver is described.
 This model would serve as a test bed to study topics such as space charge and injection in such rings.
-The design incorporates a long straight to facilitate H- charge exchange injection.
+The design incorporates a long straight to facilitate H^- charge exchange injection.
 The dynamic aperture is calculated in order to optimize the working point in tune space.
 The injection scheme is also described.
-It is planned to experimentally study subjects relevant to high-power FFAGs using the KURRI FFAGs (ERIT and ADSR).
-Some simulation results of the ERIT FFAG ring are presented including the effects of space charge and foil scattering.
+A separate design for an ISIS injector, featuring a novel modification to the scaling law, was also studied.